CodeYourFuture/curriculum/content/js1/sprints/1/prep/index.md

 > ❓ Problem
 >
-> "How can we check the values of evaluated in our program when it is being executed?"
+> "How can we check what the values evaluated to in our program when it is being executed?"

 ### 🖨️ Printing to the terminal